Assault on a Family Member in Dallas, TX

 An aggravated assault family violence offense starts with assault.
 Assault is intentionally, knowingly, or recklessly causing bodily injury.
 What makes it aggravated is either the use or exhibition of a deadly weapon or causing serious bodily injury.
 If the aggravated assault is against a family or household member or someone you’re dating, courts label it family violence.
 Moreover, aggravated assault can also include intentionally or knowingly threatening imminent bodily injury.
 For example, pointing a gun at a family member could be aggravated assault family violence.

-Assault Family Violence Penalties
+Penalties for Family Violence

 Assault against family members, and particularly domestic violence against children is punished harshly in Texas.
 The severity of the charges and the associated penalties for family violence in Dallas, TX, largely depends on the circumstances and any prior convictions for similar crimes.